chanakaudaya/wso2si-demo/README.md

 ```

 ### Test Publishing to Kafka.
 In this demo we will see how we can publish events to kafka topic.
 We can send an HTTP request to `http://0.0.0.0:8006/httpStream` to trigger the relevant actions by `KafkaApp.siddhi`.
+We can use the Kafka Console Consumer to observe the events published by the KafkaApp to the `production_topic`

 ![KafkaPub](https://github.com/niruhan/wso2si-demo/blob/main/images/kafka_pub.png?raw=true)